ChainSafe/game-docs-v2/docs/v2/2_installation.md

 ![](v2Assets/WebLogin.png)

-Make sure it is in the first index followed by the sample scene found in the scenes folder provided by Unity3D.
-We are also going to need to change our platform to WebGL.
+Make sure the `WebLogin` scene is in the first index followed by the `SampleScene` found in the scenes folder provided by Unity3D.
+At this point, we are also going to need to change our platform to WebGL within `Build Settings`.
+Select `WebGL` and then press `Switch Platform`.

 ![](v2Assets/step8.png)

-### Connecting the ChainSafe WebGL Template
+### Connecting The ChainSafe WebGL Template

 In order to connect the web3.unity SDK to web3, we are going to need to select the custom template provided by the SDK.
-On selecting the `Player Settings` and navigating to `Player` -> `Resolution and Presentation`, select the `Web4GL-2020x` template.&#x20;
+On selecting the `Project Settings` and navigating to `Player` -> `Resolution and Presentation`, select the `Web3GL-2020x` template.&#x20;

 ![](v2Assets/step9.png)